-TYPICAL ACTIVITIES ELIGIBLE FOR TAP FUNDING TYPICAL INELIGIBLE ACTIVITIES Restoration of an historic lighthouse, boat, railcar, or other transportation-related object.
-Creation of an archive of surface-transportation history.
-Production of books, scholarly documents, films, website information, or CDs/DVDs.
-Documentation of production to preserve an historic transportation site.
-Acquisition of historic artifact collections or exhibits.
-Reintroduction of native or endangered plants or trees along a highway.
-Removal of invasive species.
-Maintenance activities, such as mowing, tree pruning or removal, erosion control, etc. Landscaping associated with an existing reforestation project.
-Research, preservation, and interpretation of archeological sites impacted by transportation projects.
-Preparation and cataloguing for exhibition of artifacts related to transportation or transportation projects.
-Archeological research, planning, or data recovery associated with or required by an existing or planned transportation project.
-Archeological research or studies unrelated to surface transportation.
-Development of a project guide that documents for future use the rationale, methods, and results of the current study.
-Restoration and creation of wetlands, improvements to stream channels, installation of erosion-control measures, and other methods to address water pollution linked to highway runoff.
-Creation of vegetative ditches, detention basins, or other filtering systems for highway runoff.
-Installation of or improvements to drainage facilities degraded by highway construction.
-Installation and/or construction costs of fencing, overpasses, culverts, or underpasses for wildlife passage.
-Monitoring and collection of data on habitat fragmentation and vehicle-caused wildlife mortality.
-Activities to encourage walking and bicycling to school: Public-awareness campaigns and outreach to the media and community leaders, traffic education and enforcement in the vicinity of schools, and student assemblies or curriculum on bicycle and pedestrian safety, health, and the environment.
-Funding for training, volunteers, and managers of safe routes to school programs.
-The development of promotional or education materials Sidewalk improvements, traffic calming and speed reduction improvements, pedestrian and bicycle crossing improvements, on-street bicycle facilities, off-street bicycle and pedestrian facilities, secure bicycle parking facilities, and traffic diversion improvements in the vicinity (2 mile radius) of schools (K-8) Installation and construction of wildlife passages along roadways with no documented evidence of wildlife crossing and wildlife mortality caused by vehicles.
+TYPICAL ACTIVITIES ELIGIBLE FOR TAP FUNDING

+- Restoration of an historic lighthouse, boat, railcar, or othe transportation-related object. - Creation of an archive of surface-transportation history. - Production of books, scholarly documents, films, website information, or CDs/DVDs. - Documentation of production to preserve an historic transportation site. - Reintroduction of native or endangered plants or trees along a highway. - Removal of invasive species. - Research, preservation, and interpretation of archeologic sites impacted by transportation projects. - Preparation and cataloguing for exhibition of artifacts related to transportation or transportation projects. - Archeological research, planning, or data recovery associated with or required by an existing or - planned transportation project. - Restoration and creation of wetlands, improvements to stream channels, installation of erosion-control measures and other methods to address water pollution linked to highway runoff. - Creation of vegetative ditches, detention basins, or other filtering systems for highway runoff. - Installation of or improvements to drainage facilities degraded by highway construction. - Installation and/or construction costs of fencing, overpasses, culverts, or underpasses for wildlife passage - Monitoring and collection of data on habitat fragmentation and vehicle-caused wildlife mortality. - Activities to encourage walking and bicycling to school: Public-awareness campaigns and outreach to the media and community leaders, traffic education and enforcement in the vicinity of schools, and student assemblies or curriculum on bicycle and pedestrian safety, health, and the environment. - Funding for training, volunteers, and managers of safe routes to school programs. - The development of promotional or education materials - Sidewalk improvements, traffic calming and speed reduction improvements, pedestrian and bicycle crossing improvements, on-street bicycle facilities, off-street bicycl and pedestrian facilities, secure bicycle parking facilities, and traffic diversion improvements in the vicinity (2 mile radius) of schools (K-8)